JayceFayne/swayipc-rs/README.md

 This library targets the latest stable release of [sway](https://github.com/swaywm/sway).

+## Contributing

+ If you find any errors in swayipc-rs or just want to add a new feature feel free to [submit a PR](https://github.com/jaycefayne/swayipc-rs/pulls).

 ## Credits

 - [Trevor Merrifield](https://github.com/stapelberg) for his awesome work implementing the i3ipc protocol in [go](https://github.com/i3/go-i3).